dumcatt/SliderLaunch/README.md

 # SliderLaunch
 ![preview](Image/prog.png)
-Select and launch games with your controller of choice.
+Select and launch a list of games from an ini file with your controller of choice.
 Works with all devices supported by slidershim.

 # Requirements
 - [Python](https://www.python.org/downloads/)